Precision Without Compromise — The Glass Ceramic That Machines Like Metal

-Goodfellow supplies MACOR® across a comprehensive range of forms and dimensions, serving applications in nuclear power generation, aerospace, vacuum technology, and scientific instrumentation.
-Custom machining is available for applications that require components built to exact customer specification.
+Goodfellow stocks over 400 MACOR® products across a wide range of forms and sizes, supporting applications in nuclear power, aerospace, vacuum technology, and scientific instrumentation.

 Macor®, versatile and advanced ceramic properties | GoodfellowMacor®, versatile and advanced ceramic properties | Goodfellow